JDihlmann/moodlocator/README.md

 ##Technical
->Explanation on GitHub is comming soon
+>Explanation on GitHub is comming soon.
-When you download the application, you will find an PDF, which discribes what everything does.
+ Documetation PDF will come on Friday 28th .

 ##Presentation